rosell-dk/webp-express/README.txt

 2. You can set up another CDN (on another provider), which you just use for handling the images.
 You need to configure that CDN to forward the *Accept header*.
 You also need to install a Wordpress plugin that points images to that CDN.

-3. You can switch operation mode to "Just convert" and use either Cache Enabler or Shortpixel to modify the HTML.
-See the follwoning FAQ items
+3. You can switch operation mode to "CDN friendly" and use HTML altering.

 ### WebP Express / ShortPixel setup
 Here is a recipe for using WebP Express together with ShortPixel, such that WebP Express generates the webp's, and ShortPixel only is used to create `<picture>` tags, when it detects a webp image in the same folder as an original.